8 Jobs for the Travel Obsessed

 I will admit that I am working up to this job, brick by brick.
 I think what is key in this job is to be able to differentiate yourself from everyone else.

 Stock photography is no longer a profitable route as there are an over-abundance of images.
 Showcasing a photography product such as photography workshops/courses and tours will substantially help you reach this goal.
 Another great method to be able to live off your camera and travel the world is leveraging your social media account to acquire brand deals.

 This position is one I first heard of when I first started exploring this whole “work for yourself” goal.
-According to the Balance Small Business, a VA is essentially a personal assistant that works remotely.
+According to the Balance Small Business, a VA is essentially a personal assistant that works remotely for both online and brick and mortar businesses.
 I’m listening.
 This is a very helpful role to businesses that need help but don’t want to bring on a new staff member for whatever the reason.
 Another positive is that it allows business owners to focus on tasks they are actually good at and are essential for them to get involved, rather than doing everything themselves.

 What I especially love about the virtual assistant role is that it is not limited to administrative tasks such as helping people organize their emails.
-VAs can offer marketing, PR, and other support.
+According to the Horkey Handbook, VAs can offer the following and many other services:

 Digital nomad with affiliate marketing